gdorleon/FAE/README.md

 The project uses both synthetic and real-world data:

 - **Real Dataset**: [Book Recommendation Dataset](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset) from Kaggle.
 It includes user, book, and rating information.
-All credit for the Kaggle dataset goes to its original creator.
+Credit for the dataset goes to its original creator.

 ## Installation